MercersKitchen/Introductory-Computer-Science/README.md

 ## Introduction to Case Studies

 #### Overview of Main Teaching Projects

 Computer Apps, <a href="">https://github.com/MercersKitchen/Computer-Science-Planning/blob/master/Projects/Introductory%20Projects.txt</a>
 - Planning these and will come back to them
 - Extra time is meant to enable creativity

+Review Projects for the Course
+- Use Google Images to Develop Ideas
+- Diagram end-user experience and features

+Introductions to GUI
 Website Layouts, <a href=""></a>
--

 *Future Ideas*
+- Developing Boilerplate in Processing-Java

 ---